SAS Investors

 Venture Round in 2006

-Backfence, Inc. is a company that specializes in building and operating advertising-supported, hyperlocal community websites.
-Founded in 2004 and based in McLean, Virginia, Backfence enables its users to generate a variety of virtual content, including blogs, wikis, calendars, and photo galleries.
-The platform incorporates do-it-yourself advertising tools and related technologies, allowing local communities in the United States to access relevant information.
-In addition to user-generated content, Backfence's websites feature advertisements, online classifieds, and yellow pages listings, creating a comprehensive local resource for its members.
+Backfence, Inc. is a company that specializes in building and operating hyperlocal community websites supported by advertising.
+Founded in 2004 and based in McLean, Virginia, Backfence enables its members to generate virtual content, including blogs, wikis, calendars, and photo galleries, along with various do-it-yourself advertising tools.
+By utilizing a media self-publishing model, the company provides local information to communities across the United States.
+Its websites prominently feature advertisements, online classifieds, and yellow pages listings, fostering engagement and connectivity within local areas.

 Motionbox